 So how do your devices report or gather this information for you?
 Your network devices can be monitored using a protocol called SNMP Simple Network management protocol.
 SNMP is an industry standard and has been around for a very long time and it is currently up to version 3.
-You will find the majority of manufactures of networking equipment will have an option to use SNMP.
-SNMP allows your monitoring software of choice to collect information from a SNMP enabled device using this protocol.
+You will find the majority of manufacturers of networking equipment will have an option to use SNMP.
+SNMP allows your monitoring software of choice to collect information from an SNMP-enabled device using this protocol.
 As long as both the software program and hardware device are using the same community string then all monitored data is captured and made available to you.

-Netwflow is another form of a monitoring protocol commonly used in Cisco devices and is is basically SNMP on steroids.
-It will capture a massive amount of information that SNMP will not such as top talkers by IP address, top applications or protocols being used or resource hungry users on your network link.
+Netflow is another form of a monitoring protocol commonly used in Cisco devices and is basically SNMP on steroids.
+It will capture a massive amount of information that SNMP will not such as top talkers by IP address, top applications or protocols being used or resource-hungry users on your network link.
 Netflow basically gives you layer 7 reporting and monitoring on your network.
-If you get Netflow set up on your networking equipment and especially your firewall you will have a better understanding on what is actually happening on your network in more detail.
+If you get Netflow set up on your networking equipment and especially your firewall you will have a better understanding of what is actually happening on your network in more detail.

-When it comes to monitoring Security on your network, if you have an IPS or IDS enable appliance its good practice to set up some sort of monitoring on any detection or patterns occurring.
-Most systems will allow you to alert on pattern monitoring so you can see if there is any abnormal threats potentially occurring on your network.
+When it comes to monitoring Security on your network, if you have an IPS or IDS-enabled appliance it’s good practice to set up some sort of monitoring on any detection or patterns occurring.
+Most systems will allow you to alert on pattern monitoring so you can see if there are any abnormal threats potentially occurring on your network.

-Along with monitoring your network and servers you will also need to monitor the core applications you use on your network.
-Organisations are moving away from hosting applications on premise but if you do host Exchange or an SQL server for example its very important that you set up monitoring for these as well.
-For on premise Exchange servers the components you will focus on are the Exchange queues, storage and database sizes, User mailbox sizes and OWA/ Active Sync connectivity.
-For SQL sever you can set up monitoring for your transaction logs and performance.
-If transactions logs are growing at a rapid rate then you should be alerted.
-You can also monitor active sessions connected to the SQL server or even queries run by a users then you can be alerted when a query has been running for a long period of time that could be taking up valuable resources.
+Along with monitoring your network and servers, you will also need to monitor the core applications you use on your network.
+Organisations are moving away from hosting applications on-premise but if you do host Exchange or an SQL server for example it’s very important that you set up monitoring for these as well.
+For on-premise Exchange servers, the components you will focus on are the Exchange queues, storage and database sizes, User mailbox sizes and OWA/ Active Sync connectivity.
+For SQL server you can set up monitoring for your transaction logs and performance.
+If transaction logs are growing at a rapid rate then you should be alerted.
+You can also monitor active sessions connected to the SQL server or even queries run by a user then you can be alerted when a query has been running for a long period of time that could be taking up valuable resources.
 If you are hosting your own website then this is something else that you should consider monitoring.
 For this, simply set up a couple of monitors to ensure ISS is running and your app pools and the performance of your server remains healthy.

-If you are running VMware then is great to monitor you CPU load and memory usage of your ESXI hosts to make sure they are not spiking.
-It is also important to make sure your VMs are resourced correctly and not over provisioned in any way.
+If you are running VMware then is great to monitor your CPU load and memory usage of your ESXi hosts to make sure they are not spiking.
+It is also important to make sure your VMs are resourced correctly and not over-provisioned in any way.